7 Signs You’re Making A Positive Difference In The World (Even If You Think You Aren’t)

-It would’ve been effortless to find a quote by some multi-billionaire or millionaire to introduce this article – but that would’ve defeated most of its purpose.
+It would’ve been effortless to find a quote by some multi-billionaire or millionaire to introduce this article about making a positive difference in the world.
+But that would’ve defeated most of its purpose.

 It’s commonplace to flip on the T.V. and hear news about some celebrity or public figure giving a bunch of money, adopting kids, or starting foundations.
 Make no mistake; these things are great – really great.
 In fact, this article mentions a couple of wealthy philanthropists.
 (Ironically, they don’t care too much about money.)